A TO Z TERMINOLOGY

 Actual Throat – The shortest distance between the weld root and the face of a fillet weld.

 Aging – Process of holding metals or alloys at room temperature after subjecting them to shaping or heat treatment, for the purpose of increasing dimensional stability or to improve their hardness and strength through structural changes, as by precipitation.

 Air Carbon Arc Cutting – A carbon arc cutting process variation that removes molten metal with a jet of air.

-Air Hardening – Characteristic of a steel that it becomes partially or fully hardened (martensitic) when cooled in air from above its critical point.
+Air Hardening – Characteristic of steel that it becomes partially or fully hardened (martensitic) when cooled in the air from above its critical point.
 Not necessarily applicable when the object to be hardened has considerable thickness.

 AISI – American Iron and Steel Institute

 Allotropic – A material in which the atoms are capable of transforming into two or more crystalline structures at different temperatures.